tehologist/ecma6-forth/README.md

 Drag demo.fth to text window on left and hit compile button

-In text input field below text box on the left can input commands to be executed
+In text input field below text box on the left can input commands to be executed just type and press enter

 D# 0 D# 0 AT D# 100 D# 100 TO LINE DRAW